Shinichi-Ohki/csv2gpx/README.md

 in the script and run it.

-You can animate the air traffic using the Time Manager plugin in QGIS, [trackanimation](https://github.com/JoanMartin/trackanimation), [RunParticles](https://github.com/dal/RunParticles) or [GPX animator](https://github.com/zdila/gpx-animator).
+You can visualize the air traffic using the Time Manager plugin in QGIS, [trackanimation](https://github.com/JoanMartin/trackanimation), [RunParticles](https://github.com/dal/RunParticles) or [GPX animator](https://github.com/zdila/gpx-animator).